Using Conditionless Rules

 Possible consequences include:

-The following consequences aren’t available for conditionless Rules:
+Some consequences aren’t available for conditionless Rules.
+Examples are:

 - Pinning items

 To create a Rule with an API client, use the